 Although not mythical, the Kelpies at Falkirk in Scotland are not to be missed.
 Based on the Scottish legend, these 30-metre-high sculptures, the largest equine sculpture in the world, certainly take your breath away and feel scarily real.
 They are a hybrid of traditional strong working horses and the mythical kelpies, designed by Andy Scott.
 You can take a tour of the Kelpies and find out about how they were designed and constructed.

 The true existence of King Arthur is yet another legend that is yet to be proved - but there are many stories surrounding his life, including the Knights of the Round Table, the quest for the Holy Grail, the Sword in the Stone and Camelot Castle.
-He is probably the most legendary icon of medieval Britain, dating back to the 5th and 6th centuries - a brave, noble and kind knight.
+He is probably the most legendary icon of medieval Britain and English folklore, dating back to the 5th and 6th centuries - a brave, noble and kind knight.

 King Arthur’s Hall in Tintagel, England, is an intimate museum containing art relating to the Arthurian legend and King Arthur fans from all over come here to learn more about him.
 You will come across 72 stained glass windows illustrating lots of Arthurian tales.

 The Green Man is a symbol of new life and new growth which is typically associated with all that spring brings.
 References to the Green Man can be seen around the world with images of faces covered in foliage, or carved in wood or stone in medieval churches and cathedrals.
-To many, he is ‘the keeper of forests and woods’ - an environmental guardian.
+To many, he is ‘the keeper of forests and woods’ - an environmental guardian rooted in English folklore.

 You can find the green man in carvings on historical churches and cathedrals; here are some examples of places you can visit to see him: